maxim-kht/WordSearchPuzzle/README.md

 In non-wrap mode the puzzle works like the regular word puzzle: only the words inside the grid are searched.

 In a wrap mode if the word hits the border it continues on the other side of the grid.
-FOr example:
+For example:

 A B C
 D E F
 G H I

 If we chose the wrap mode and try to search for ABCAB the program will find the word and will output the following coordinates: (0, 0), (0, 1).